bryant1410/gotips/README.md

 Distributed consensus is a common shared state or logic support equal across multiple nodes.
 1-stage (semi or one-many) consensus: send data to nodes, get responses, find consensus on one node.
-2-stage (full or many-many)consensus: send data to nodes, nodes send all-to-all,find consensus on each node.
+2-stage (full or many-many) consensus: send data to nodes, nodes send all-to-all, find consensus on each node.

 ```go
 package main